owacoder/cppdatalib/README.md

 When using more than one format, you either should use the `to_xxx` and `from_xxx` string functions for a specific format, or the `input` and `print` functions that take two parameters, instead of the `>>` and `<<` operators.
 The operators are ambiguous when using more than one format.

-Note: If an `input` or `print` function takes more than two parameters, ignore the extra parameters.
-They are only needed for internal use.

 ### Supported datatypes